 With a doctorate in Sport & Performance Psychology and over a decade of consulting experience, Dr. Vanessa Akhtar has built her career on optimizing human performance.
 She has worked with organizations around the globe, spanning a variety of industries – including oil & energy, healthcare, education, pharmaceuticals, non-profits, consumer products, advertising and philanthropic foundations.
 Previously, she taught at Boston University and worked with teams, coaches and athletes – ranging from youth through to professional and Olympic-level – to help individuals reach the top of their game.

 As a Principal at Kotter, Dr. Vanessa Akhtar has two main areas of focus.
 She works on our most complex engagements, walking alongside clients in their transformation efforts.
-Additionally, she collaborates with Dr. John Kotter and a core team to drive Research + Development of our Intellectual Property.
+Additionally, she collaborates with Dr. John Kotter and a core team to drive our Research + Development efforts.
 Her ultimate goal is to help individuals and groups develop leadership skills across all levels of organizations, using carefully identified principles based on decades of Dr. Kotter’s research and business experience.
 With a doctorate in sport psychology and her prior working familiarity in Kotter’s work, she brings a unique perspective to her work at Kotter.

 Vanessa is based out of the Cambridge, MA office.

 What challenges do you most enjoy helping your clients solve?

 It’s less about the specific challenge for me.
 Anything that requires people to change their behaviors to drive better outcomes and create a better place to work gets me energized.
 What’s most enjoyable for me is when I get to work with senior leaders who are deeply invested in the work, and open to really push themselves to show up and lead in new ways.

 Flashback to when you were 10 years old.
 What do you want to be when you grow up?